Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 13. Symmetrical Triangle pattern

-This chart pattern is created when the price creates lower highs and higher lows, and forms a triangle.
+These trading patterns are created when the price creates lower highs and higher lows and forms a triangle.
 In this case, the market can be in an uptrend or downtrend, but we will wait for a strong breakout to take entry.

 • What it means: a break out on either side can be a strong reversal.